- Tracy Gunn

 Move the person to a shaded, cool area and remove outer clothing.

-Cool the person quickly, using the following methods:
+Cool the person quickly using the following methods:

 With a cold water or ice bath, if possible